Millstone Township, New Jersey: Police

 The township does not have a local police department.
 Millstone Township is patrolled by the New Jersey State Police's Hamilton Station.

 EMS

 The Millstone Township Fire Department provides EMS with a staffed ambulance, 24/7.
 The Millstone Township First Aid Squad was closed in 2020.
+The First Aid squad was replaced by an EMS division within the Millstone Township Fire Department.
+This is now the municipality's only official provider of 24/7 Basic Life Support (BLS) Ambulance services.
+The division is made up of a mix of full-time career personnel and dedicated volunteer Emergency Medical Technicians (EMTs) in order to guarantee around the clock shift coverage.
+The Millstone Township Fire Department provides EMS to all of Millstone Township and Roosevelt Borough.
+The EMS is located in the center of Millstone on Stagecoach Road.

 Fire

-The local fire department consists of 18 career firefighters that provide fire protection, rescue, and are the BLS ambulance provider.
+The local fire department consists of 19 career firefighters that provide fire protection, rescue, and are the BLS ambulance provider.
 Between the hours of 6 am and 6 pm, 6 personnel are on duty.
 5 personnel are on duty from 6pm to 6 am, along with volunteer firefighters.
 In 2025, the department promoted its first full-time fire chief from within its ranks.